 Olmstead Implementation Office

-In order for the promise of the Olmstead Plan to become reality, the community must be involved.
-The Olmstead Sub-Cabinet welcomes feedback on the implementation of Minnesota’s Olmstead Plan.
-Please contact us to share your story with disability, or your feedback on the Plan.
+In order for the promise of the Olmstead Plan to become a reality, the community must be involved.
+The Subcabinet welcomes feedback on the implementation of Minnesota’s Olmstead Plan.
+Contact us to share your story with disability or give your feedback on the Plan.
 You can contact us by email at MNOlmsteadPlan@state.mn.us or go to the Participate page for more ways to participate.

 Olmstead Implementation Office